- Teaching & Student Learning

 Missouri S&T Provost's eFellows Program is established to improve the learning environment while preserving and maximizing the physical learning facilities available for instruction.
-Collaboratively with academic departments and the Educational Technology department (EdTech), support is provided for the development of courses using best practices for eLearning.
+Collaboratively with academic departments and the Instructional Design & Development team (IDD), support is provided for the development of courses using best practices for eLearning.

 Faculty members are invited to submit proposals to request funding for eLearning, blended, or online course developement projects, especially projects that are innovative and collaborative and that leverage resources.
 Projects should be consistent with departmental and campus priorities.
 Preference will be given to those that are part of a larger plan to redesign a sequence of courses, degree, or certificate program.